-In January 2015, there were 2,100 4 year olds benefitting from funded early education in the borough.
-The majority were accessing provision in maintained nursery and state-funded primary schools with a smaller proportion in private and voluntary providers and independent schools.
+In January 2015, there were 2,970 4 year olds benefitting from funded early education in the borough.
+The majority were accessing provision in maintained nursery and state-funded primary schools with smaller proportions in private and voluntary providers and independent schools.